haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 If you wish to save the pipeline after this step, click on **Download JSON pipeline**.

+**Note:**: in case you want to use the (trimmed) ensemble during docking you can simply add the 'pdb_mkensemble' command at the end of the PBD-tools pipeline.
+This will merge the 20 trimmed conformations in a single PDB file.

 ## Preparing the HADDOCK2.4 web server run

 The introduction of the HADDOCK web server in 2008 and the eNMR Grid-enabled web server shortly after, changed a lot in the docking community.